-Whether Buying or selling a property it can be some of the biggest decisions and investments in your lives, so you want to make sure it is done correctly.
+Whether buying or selling a property, it can be one of the most significant decisions and investments in your life, so you want to ensure it is done correctly.

-One of the benefits of Catron Simmons Lawyers, is that you know exactly who is handling your matter and we are just a phone call away for any questions you may have.
-We also have the ability to be wholly electronic meaning there is no requirement to attend our office in Bella Vista unless, you wish too.
+One of the benefits of Catron Simmons Lawyers is that you know exactly who is handling your matter, and we are just a phone call away for any questions you may have.
+We also have the option to be entirely electronic, meaning there is no requirement to visit our office in Bella Vista, The Hills, Sydney, New South Wales unless you choose to do so.

-At Catron Simmons Lawyers we can help assist and take away what often feels like a confusing and stressful time.
-We are here to guide you through the process and ensuring it as smooth as possible.
+At Catron Simmons Lawyers, we can help alleviate what often feels like a confusing and stressful time.
+We are here to guide you through the process and ensure it is as smooth as possible.

-Buying your future home is an important and daunting experience, but it doesn’t need to be with the assistance of Catron Simmons Lawyers.
+Buying your future home is an essential and daunting experience, but it doesn’t have to be that way with the assistance of Catron Simmons Lawyers.

 Pre-Approval (Before you start looking)

 You will likely need to obtain a pre-approval loan from the banks to finance the purchase.
-We recommend that you do this before you start looking so you know what your borrowing capacity is actually going to be.
-There is no point looking at a two million plus dollar house if you cannot service the mortgage.
+We recommend that you do this before you start looking, so you know what your borrowing capacity will actually be.
+There is no point in looking at a two-million-dollar house if you cannot afford to service the mortgage.

 Found your Potential Property

-Once you have found a property, it is always advisable to obtain a pre-purchase inspections.
-The most common reports are the building and pest inspection report and for strata run properties a strata report.
+Once you have found a property, it is always best for you to obtain a pre-purchase inspection.
+The most common reports are the building and pest inspection report and, for strata-run properties, a strata report.

-These reports tell you the condition of the property and examine potential problems so that you have all the information you need to make the right decision.
+These reports provide an assessment of the property’s condition and identify potential issues, ensuring you have all the necessary information to make an informed decision.

-There are also some simple things that you can do to ensure that the property is right for you, examine the property thoroughly, talk to the neighbours, ensure you are familiar with the area – go for a walk and drive, check out the local shops/schools/playgrounds/daycares etc.
+There are also some simple things that you can do to ensure the property is right for you.
+Examine the property thoroughly, talk to the neighbours, and ensure you are familiar with the area by going for a walk and driving around.
+Check out the local shops/schools/playgrounds/daycares, and other amenities.

-With any property purchase there is a degree of risk, however, off the plan contracts generally hold more risk than a property that has already been built.
-As you are unable to examine the quality of work and a number of these major construction firms can shut down mid build leaving you stranded.
-It is critical that you complete you due diligence for all properties.
+With any property purchase, there is a degree of risk; however, off-the-plan contracts generally hold more risk than a property that has already been built.
+As you are unable to examine the quality of work, a number of these major construction firms can shut down mid-build, leaving you stranded.
+It is very important that you complete your due diligence for all properties.

 Offer & Acceptance

-If you are satisfied with everything, an offer is made for the property.
-It is important to remember that the verbal offer does not “secure” the property for you, an exchanged contract is required to ‘take a property off the market’.
-It is critical at this point to be talking (if you have not already) to your lawyer, as your offer may be affected by information in the contract for example a large easement or restriction on the land.
+If you are happy with everything, an offer is made for the property.
+It is important to remember that the verbal offer does not “secure” the property for you; an exchanged contract is required to ‘take a property off the market’.
+It is critical at this point to speak (if you have not already) with your lawyer, as your offer may be affected by information in the contract, for example, a large easement or restriction on the land.

 The Contract / Exchange